gazebosim/sdf_tutorials/mimic_joint/proposal.md

-# Proposal Procedure and Format
+# Proposal for Mimic Joint Actuation Constraint

 * **Authors**:
 Steve Peters`<scpeters@openrobotics.org>`,
 Aditya Pande `<aditya.pande@osrfoundation.org>`
 * **Status**: *Draft*
-* **SDFormat Version**: *1.8+*
+* **SDFormat Version**: *1.10+*
-* **`libsdformat` Version**: *11*
+* **`libsdformat` Version**: *13*

 ## Introduction

-This proposal suggests adding a new joint contraint type called the Mimic that adds a linear equality constraint between the output position of two joints.
+This proposal suggests adding a new joint actuation contraint called the Mimic Constraint that adds a linear equality constraint between the output position of two joint axes.

-Currently, the Gearbox joint adds a similar constraint on the rotation of `//parent` and `//child` links relative to a reference link `//gearbox_reference_body`, with the rotation axes specified by `//axis/xyz` for `//parent` and `//axis2/xyz` for `//child`.
+Currently, the Gearbox joint type adds a similar constraint on the rotation of `//parent` and `//child` links relative to a reference link `//gearbox_reference_body`, with the rotation axes specified by `//axis/xyz` for `//parent` and `//axis2/xyz` for `//child`.